cosc2336-ds-alg/assg11/README.md

 works for different data types.

-Once you are satisfied with your task 4 implementation, commit your changes and push them to the `feedback` branch of your assignment repository.
+Once you are satisfied with your task 4 implementation, commit your changes and push them to the `Feedback` pull request of your assignment repository.

 ## Task 5: Implement the `LBinaryTree` `remove()` Method